Mutual Funds

 More from this specialization

-- Can a mutual fund impose fresh load or increase the load beyond the level mentioned in the offer documents?
+- Can a mutual fund change the nature of the scheme from the one specified in the offer document?